Joan of Arcadia, on CBS

 Caution: potential spoilers.

-Um... otherwise, I should mention that her father, Will, is the new police chief of Arcadia.
+Um... otherwise, I should mention that her father, Will (Joe Mantegna), is the new police chief of Arcadia.
 He does a pretty good job, and is very unpopular with the mostly crooked local politicos because of it.
 Eventually he gets fired when the police department is absorbed into the sheriff's office, where he becomes a detective.
 He has some friends on the force who help him, but it's still a dangerous game for all of them.
-Joan's mother, Helen, is played by Mary Steenburgen.
-And she works at Joan's high school.
+Joan's mother, Helen (Mary Steenburgen), works at Joan's high school.
 She's an artist, but she worked a sort of secretarial or advisory type position, or something.
 Later she became an art teacher, though.
-And Joan has an older brother, Kevin, who's been a paraplegic since an accident a year ago; he gets a job as a fact checker at a newspaper, and he and his editor, Rebecca, develop feelings for each other.
+And Joan has an older brother, Kevin (Jason Ritter), who's been a paraplegic since an accident a year ago; he gets a job as a fact checker at a newspaper, and he and his editor, Rebecca, develop feelings for each other.
 Joan and Kevin have a younger brother, Luke, who's a science geek, and kind of funny, I guess.
 And Joan has a couple of odd friends in her AP Chem class.
 One is Adam Rove, an artist with whom Joan (who he calls Jane) will develop a sort of complicated relationship.
 Eventually they kiss, but later he dates a girl named Iris, but later they break up and he gets together with Joan.
 Another friend is Grace Polk, who's rather antisocial and stuff, but Luke develops a crush on her, but nothing came of that (until the very end of the last episode of the first season).
 Meanwhile, he dated a girl named Glynnis for awhile.
-Luke also has a friend named Friedman, who's mostly just annoying and kind of chauvanistic.
+Luke also has a friend named Friedman, who's mostly just annoying and kind of chauvinistic.

 Anyway.
 It really was a very charming and clever show, full of quirky humor and serious drama, with some great characters and stories.
 I can't tell you how much I wish it would've continued, but at least what we got was highly enjoyable.